trackdex/trackdex-obsidian/docs/TECHNICAL_DESIGN.md

 - Use explicit migration scripts with monotonic `schema_version`.
 - On plugin load: run pending migrations inside transaction.
 - On migration failure: surface clear error in UI; plugin should remain non-destructive.
+- Milestone 0.1 must validate that the selected adapter supports these migration semantics on both desktop and mobile.

 ## 7. Indexing and processing design